 Rouse Partners LLP is a limited liability partnership registered in England and Wales.
 Registered number: OC355817.
 Registered office: 55 Station Road, Beaconsfield, Bucks, HP9 1QL.

-© Rouse Partners 2024.
-This guide has been produced by Rouse Partners LLP for general interest.
-Levels and bases of taxation and tax reliefs are subject to change and their value depends on individual circumstances.
-Past performances is not a reliable indicator of future performance.
+- © Rouse Partners 2025.
+This report has been produced by Rouse Partners LLP for general interest.
 No responsibility for loss occasioned to any person acting or refraining from action as a result of the information contained in this edition is accepted by Rouse Partners LLP.
 In all cases appropriate advice should be sought from us before making a decision.
-All information correct at time of publication (02 July 2024) and subject to change.

-\ Praxity AISBL is a global alliance of independent firms.
+Information correct at time of publication (01 June 2025) and subject to change. - Praxity AISBL is a global alliance of independent firms.
 Organised as an international not-for-profit entity under Belgium law, Praxity has its executive office in Epsom.
-Praxity - Global Alliance Limited is a not-for-profit company registered in England and Wales, limited by guarantee, and has its registered office in England.
+Praxity Global Alliance Limited is a not-for-profit company registered in England and Wales, limited by guarantee, and has its registered office in England.
 As an Alliance, Praxity does not practice the profession of public accountancy or provide audit, tax, consulting or other professional services of any type to third parties.
 The Alliance does not constitute a joint venture, partnership or network between participating firms.
 Because the Alliance firms are independent, Praxity does not guarantee the services or the quality of services provided by participating firms.